royalgraphx/DarwinKVM/README.md

 <br>
 <h4><b>The required files can be found in the DarwinOCPkg/X64/EFI/OC/ACPI folder.</b></h4>

-Thanks to [ExtremeXT](https://github.com/ExtremeXT) for allowing me to include his manually created EC-USBX which combines them into a single file, as well as the included PLUG file.
-We've both tested it and it works as expected, and I use it for my daily machine so I'm confident including it, feel free to manually make your own or possibly try the ones from acidanthera!
+Thanks to [ExtremeXT](https://github.com/ExtremeXT) for allowing me to include his manually created SSDT-EC-USBX which combines them into a single file, as well as the included SSDT-PLUG file.
+We've both tested it and it works as expected, and I use it for my daily machine so I'm confident including it, feel free to manually make your own or possibly try the ones from Acidanthera!
 As long as you complete this ACPI section, you can go ahead to the next step.

 <br>
 <h2 align="center"><b>Part 2:</b> Drivers</h2>